sebnitu/vrembem/docs/collections/_blocks/embed-wrap.md

 ---
 title: Embed-wrap
+desc: "A container component for wrapping embeded media content in order to make them responsive."
 ---

-# Embed-wrap

-<p class="text_lead">A container component for wrapping embeded media content in order to make them responsive.</p>

 ## `embed-wrap`